Article 6 compliant national carbon registries

 Live deployment: Zimbabwe

-Article 6 turns climate commitments into national revenue.Without the right infrastructure, governments lose both.
+Article 6 turns climate commitments into national revenue

 Under Article 6 of the Paris Agreement, every carbon credit issued in a country requires sovereign authorisation.
 That authorisation is the most valuable lever a government holds in the global carbon market.
 It is also the hardest to operationalise.